ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 Each existing IVA in the state `unverified` should have a button "request verification".
 Each IVA in the state `code-transmitted` should have a button
 "enter verification code".

-After clicking "request verification", the state of the IVA should be moved from `unverified` to `code_requested`, a confirmation email should be sent to the user and a notification email sho0uld be sent to a data steward.
+After clicking "request verification", the state of the IVA should be moved from `unverified` to `code_requested`, a confirmation email should be sent to the user and a notification email should be sent to a data steward.

 After clicking "verify", the verification code should be requested from the user via an input field, and the state of the IVA should be moved from `code-transmitted` to `verified`.
 If this does not succeed, a corresponding error message must be shown to the user.
 After three failed attempts or when the verification code expired, users should be informed that they need to re-request the verification because the verification code expired.